Jules Guérin (artist): Biography

 In 1912, when the architect Henry Bacon was competing with John Russell Pope to win the commission for the Lincoln Memorial in Washington D.C., he hired Guérin to create renderings of alternative designs.
 The paintings, still in the National Archives, were likely influential in Bacon's triumph.
 After he received the commission, Bacon retained Guerin to paint two large murals, Reunion and Emancipation, that decorate the cella of the memorial above the Gettysburg and Second Inaugural Addresses.
 They were recently cleaned, revealing a subtle color palette that complements Daniel Chester French’s Seated Lincoln statue.
 In 1916 he was elected into the National Academy of Design as an Associate member and became a full Academician in 1931.

 As an adjunct to his work as an illustrator, Guérin took an active part in the international expositions of his day, showing at the Pan American Expo in Buffalo, New York, 1901, the Louisiana Purchase Expo held in St Louis in 1904 at which he won a silver medal, and the Lewis & Clark Expo in Portland, Oregon in 1905.
 He published illustrations of these fairs in popular magazines of the day.
 In 1915, Guérin was asked by Edward Bennett to serve as Director of Color at the Panama Pacific International Exposition in San Francisco.
 Unlike previous fairs, this west coast effort used a palette of Mediterranean colors to accent the buildings to take advantage of the local climate and flora.
 It is likely that connections that he made there led to his one-man show at the University of California, Berkeley two years later, followed by several large murals in the old Federal Reserve Bank Building of San Francisco.

 Probably because of his early Chicago based background, Guérin was a frequent collaborator with the Chicago architectural firm (and the successor firm to Daniel Burnham’s practice) Graham, Anderson, Probst & White.
 Most notable of these commissions was the dramatic fire curtain for the theatre in GAPW's Chicago Civic Opera Building in 1929.

 Guérin's work as a book illustrator came as a result of magazine commissions.
 Articles in The Century by Maria Hornor Lansdale resulted in her 1906 travel book, The Chateaux of Touraine, which supplements its many photographs with Guérin's paintings.
 From 1909 to 1911 the painter traveled with Robert Hichens to create similar illustrations for his popular books on Egypt, the Holy Land, and the Near East.
 The superb color lithography in these books, as well as two he published with Maxfield Parrish, has made them highly collectible today.

-Despite his wish to be regarded as a major serious artist, Jules Guérin is most highly regarded as an illustrator and architectural delineator.
-Indeed, he stands tall among a distinguished group of American artists who brought to life the scenes and buildings of the Progressive Era in the emerging print media of the early Twentieth Century.
+Despite his wish to be regarded as a notable fine artist, Jules Guérin is most known as an illustrator and architectural delineator.
+Nevertheless, he can be allocated amongst the group of American artists who brought to life the scenes and buildings of the Progressive Era in the emerging print media of the early Twentieth Century.